JuliaLang/www.julialang.org/blog/_posts/2019-07-14-multithreading.md

 The clear favorite was a mysterious hang on Windows that was fixed by literally [flipping a single bit][].

+Another good one was a [missing exception handling personality][].
+In hindsight that could have been straightforward, but was confounded by two
+factors: first, the failure mode caused the kernel to stop our process in a way that we were not able to intercept in a debugger, and second, the failure was triggered by a seemingly-unrelated change.
+All Julia stack frames have an exception handling personality set, so the problem could only appear in the runtime system outside any Julia frame --- a narrow window, since of course we are usually executing Julia code.

 ## Looking forward